 Defining what the term “brand” actually means can be quite difficult, as brands are generally comprised of several elements, which are variously tangible and intangible.
 For example, while a memorable name and recognisable logo might seem, on the face of it, to be the definitive components of a strong brand, it is crucial not to overlook the importance of less perceptible elements, such as the organisation’s purpose, values and “personality”.
 Together, these aspects assist consumers in shaping their perception of, and loyalty to, a certain brand.

 Once a company has built up a strong brand identity, it should seek to protect it.
 Registration of certain rights is a key aspect of brand protection.
 In particular, registering a company name, a product name or a logo as a trade mark in the relevant jurisdictions provides its owner with a monopoly right, which can be protected and asserted more easily than, say, goodwill or reputation.
-However, applicants hoping to register colour marks may face difficulties – GSK’s EU trade mark for the colour purple, used on its asthma inhalers, was revoked in a recent case.
+However, applicants hoping to register colour marks may face difficulties – in a 2020 case, GSK failed to get EU trade mark protection for the colour purple, used on its asthma inhalers.
 In addition, it is also advisable to consider whether registration of any designs (such as the shape of a product) might be appropriate.

 Complex rules apply to the naming of drugs.
 Numerous factors need to be considered in the choice of branding including, for example, that a name must not be easily confused with an existing drug and it must not convey misleading therapeutic and/or pharmaceutical connotations.
 Pharmaceutical marketing and branding teams should therefore work closely with legal and regulatory advisors from an early stage to minimise the risk of problems arising later.